Sessions are designed to equip women spiritually and emotionally

 Tags: Antonio Machado, faith and leadership, jewel mcrae, leadership development for leaders of color, lydia's listening sessions, Racial Equity & Women’s Intercultural Ministries, rev. alexandra zareth, women's leadership development

 Tags: clergywomen of color, clergywomen of color and women, color, color and women, color and women leaders, development for leaders, development for leaders of color, leaders of color, leadership development, leadership development for leaders, listening circles, spiritually and emotionally, women, women leaders, women leaders of color, women of color, women spiritually, women spiritually and emotionally, women's leadership, women's leadership development

-Ministries: Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries, Gender & Racial Justice
+Ministries: Intercultural Ministries and Support for Congregations of Color, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries, Gender, Racial and Intercultural Justice